 Changing the Conversation: Strengthening a rights-based holistic approach to Aboriginal and Torres Strait Islander health and wellbeing

-Hannah Neumayer, an Intern with the Australian National Internship Program, spent a 12 week internship with IAHA in early 2013.
-This resulted in a 12,000 word paper ‘Changing the Conversation: Strengthening a rights-based holistic approach to Aboriginal and Torres Strait Islander health and wellbeing’ which was submitted to Australian National University on 12 May 2013 as part of her Bachelor of Arts (Anthropology Major).
-She received a Distinction for this work and IAHA were pleased to have her as a part of the team for the duration of her internship.
+Hannah Neumayer, an Intern with the Australian National Internship Program, spent a 12-week internship with IAHA in early 2013.
+This resulted in a 12,000-word paper, ‘Changing the Conversation: Strengthening a rights-based holistic approach to Aboriginal and Torres Strait Islander health and wellbeing’ submitted to Australian National University on 12 May 2013 as part of her Bachelor of Arts (Anthropology Major).
+She received a Distinction for this work, and IAHA was pleased to have her as a part of the team for the duration of her internship.